cityofaustin/vision-zero/atd-vzd/README.md

 | 99  | KILLED (NON-ATD)         | vz     |
 ```

-The original migration used to create this table is [here](https://github.com/cityofaustin/atd-vz-data/blob/e56e3c6bc654a21f667142ce53232bad44cff7e5/atd-vzd/migrations/default/1715960018005_lookup_table_seeds/up.sql#L11054-L11056).
+The original migration for this table is [here](https://github.com/cityofaustin/atd-vz-data/blob/e56e3c6bc654a21f667142ce53232bad44cff7e5/atd-vzd/migrations/default/1715960018005_lookup_table_seeds/up.sql#L11054-L11056).

-Because the table has a custom value, it is configured with a check constraint ([[postgres docs](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-CHECK-CONSTRAINTS)]) to ensure that future updates to this lookup table do not result in an ID collision:
+Because the table has a custom value, it is configured with a check constraint ([PostgreSQL docs](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-CHECK-CONSTRAINTS)) to ensure that future updates to this lookup table do not result in an ID collision:

 ```sql
 "injry_sev_owner_check" CHECK (id < 99 AND source = 'cris' OR id >= 99 AND source = 'vz')